-- Slice the cucumber thinly.
-This is best done with a mandolin or food processor.
+Slice the cucumber thinly.
+This is best done with a mandoline or food processor.

-- Place the slices in a colander, salt, and toss.
+Place the slices in a colander and toss with the salt.
 Let the slices sit for 20 to 30 minutes.

 Make the Dressing

-- In a medium bowl, mix together vinegar, sour cream, oil, sugar, pepper, and dill.
+In a large bowl, mix together the vinegar, sour cream, oil, sugar, pepper, and dill.

-- Drain the cucumbers and pat dry.
-Add them to the dressing and toss carefully to coat until slices are thoroughly covered in dressing.
+Drain the cucumbers and pat dry.
+Add them to the dressing and toss carefully to coat until the slices are thoroughly covered in the dressing.

 Cover and refrigerate until ready to serve.
 Garnish with additional dill sprigs if desired.

 - Feel free to add thinly sliced red onion; place in the colander with the cucumbers and salt to release their liquid.